hyperledger/identus-cloud-agent/docs/docusaurus/schemas/create.md

 - drivingClass - driving class that denotes which types of vehicles the driver is allowed to go.
   Also, let's assume that the driving license might have additional optional claims.

-First of all, the JSON Schema for the given fields must be defined as:
+For the above fields, the JSON Schema definition must be:

 ```json
 {